 In the last trimester, they tell you sex during pregnancy can help get that baby out!
 Do it.

 Who knows if it helps to get the baby out, but this may be the last time you have the energy or are in the mood.
 I laugh as I write this.
 Who tells this to someone in the third trimester?
-That “fourth trimester” is really a beautiful thing, but sex is the last thing on your mind or to-do list.
-Once baby is here, the rule of thumb is 6 weeks.
+But once baby is here, the rule of thumb is AT LEAST 6 weeks and when women get the clear they often don't tell their husbands because they're just not ready yet.

 The rule of thumb is to wait 6 weeks to have sex after pregnancy.